szaman19/Co-Hab/README.md

     - User Set Up Interface
     - Group Dashboard Interface
   * Web View Temples

 ## Changelog:
+  * 06/22/17:
-  - 06/22/17: Repo transfer to github for Heroku pipeline
+    - Repo transfer to github for Heroku pipeline.
+    - Test API live on Heroku.

 If you want to help work on the project please [email]: (mailto:shehtabzaman@gmail.com)or more info!